Content of 404 page is not shown

 The page 96 is set as visible, also both translations.
 I encounter this problem on my local ddev container (nginx), also on a webserver with Apache.

-#8 Updated by Christian Kuhn over 1 year ago
+Updated by Christian Kuhn almost 5 years ago

 - Status changed from Accepted to Needs Feedback